Leadership

 Criteria

-Student takes on a substantial leadership role, initiating action, motivating and influencing others, and creating change, either within or outside of school, and reflects on what he/she has learned about leadership.
+Student takes on a substantial leadership role, initiating action, motivating and influencing others, and creating change, either within or outside of school, and reflects on what they have learned about leadership.

 Student takes on a management position but does not have the authority to determine the direction of the group’s actions.

-Student joins an activity but accepts responsibility only for his or her own actions.
+Student joins an activity but accepts responsibility only for their own actions.

 Examples